Cruising the coral reefs

 - WWF works to preserve the coral habitats where reef sharks live.
 It is involved in the development of many marine protected areas, and works towards the introduction of fishing bans to protect vulnerable species such as reef sharks.

-- WWF recognises that more value can be derived from reef sharks through diving tourism than fishing.
-It seeks to support local communities to set up appropriate ecotourism infrastructure.
+- WWF recognises that in some areas more value can be derived from reef sharks through diving tourism than fishing.
+It seeks to support local communities to set up appropriate ecotourism infrastructure, and under a new programme Sharks: Restoring the Balance, will produce a tool for establishing well-managed and sustainable tourism operations for sharks and rays.